top of page

 • Initial residence permit: 2 years, renewable for three-year periods.

-• Permanent residency or citizenship after 5 years (if requirements met).
+• Permanent residency or citizenship after 5 years (if requirements are met).

 Takeaway: Portugal offers a faster path to citizenship (5 years) compared to Spain’s standard 10 years (unless you’re from an Ibero-American country).